-Most Rottweiler owners will agree that this apparently intimidating breed of canine can be the sweetest and most loving pal at home.
-But with their protective instincts, size, strength and courage, you may be wondering the true nature and purpose of Rotties.
+Most Rottweiler owners will agree that this breed can be the sweetest and most loving pal at home.
+But with their protective instincts, intimidating looks, large size, strength and courage, you may be wondering what they were originally bred for.

-As working dogs turned pets, Rottweilers require plenty of training to bring out all their best qualities.
-Rottweilers are not only sweet and loving, but are also loyal, intelligent, gentle and caring.
-Read on to understand how an originally fierce working dog is now a loving pet.
+Rottweilers require plenty of training to bring out all their best qualities.
+Rottweilers are not only sweet yet loving, but are also loyal, intelligent and caring.
+Read on to learn how this fierce working dog transitioned into a loving companion.

 RECOMMENDED: 29 Radiant Rottweiler Mixes